 An Update on the Historic Lichtenwalter Schoolhouse

-At the April 25, 2017 City Council committee meeting, Sarah Haring, community development administrator, presented the findings and recommendation of the Lichtenwalter Schoolhouse Committee.
-See video.
+At the April 25, 2017, City Council committee meeting, Sarah Haring, community development administrator, presented the findings and recommendation of the Lichtenwalter Schoolhouse Committee.
+See the meeting video.
 The recommendation was to rebuild the Lichtenwalter Schoolhouse with flexible interior space to accommodate both the 3rd grade history classes and other appropriate community programming.
-The committee also recommended the basement space be designated as archival/work space for the Green Historical Society.
+The committee also recommended the basement space be designated as archival/workspace for the Green Historical Society.

 On Tuesday, August 9 at 4:51 a.m.
 Green Fire Department responded to a call of a structural fire at Boettler Park.
 The historic 1885 Lichtenwalter Schoolhouse, was fully engulfed in flames upon their arrival.
 Jackson Township and Greentown Fire provided mutual aid.